 b.
 Mass production: The terms of payment for mass production are determined by the agreement between you and your supplier.
 A variety of combinations can be reached.

 Here’s a tip about negotiating the best terms for yourself – after all don’t all business owners want that?
 One of the most important ways to do this is to build a long-term and profitable relationship with your supplier.
 This will require some patience.
 When you first start a relationship with a new supplier, it is likely that you will need to accept terms that seem to be in their favor, after all they are taking the risk to purchase your raw material and employ the many people required to produce your product.
 But after some time, if you return to place more orders, the supplier will feel more confident in dealing with your business, and you will have the opportunity to renegotiate terms that are more favorable to you and your cash flow.

 It is imperative that you understand currency exchange rates in order to do business with foreign companies.
-This aspect is often ignored by many who seek to outsource their manufacturing.
+This aspect is often overlooked by many who seek to outsource their manufacturing.
 If you pay attention to currency rates and protect yourself against the possibility of currency fluctuations, you could save yourself a lot of money and stress.

-You must therefore check if the quote mentions the exchange rate.
+You have to check if the quote mentions the exchange rate.
 If it doesn’t, ask the supplier to add it.
 This will give you the opportunity to negotiate for better pricing if the rate changes in your favor.
 This will also help when your supplier increases the price, citing a fluctuation in currency, as it will help you ascertain what the exchange rate was at the beginning and how much it has changed since then.

 The key focus of global sourcing agent Sourcing Allies is to ensure that the sourcing process, manufacturing, and delivery of your goods is as efficient as possible.
 All this with the right price, quality and lead time.